By Neal Millikan, Series Editor for Digital Editions

 For more on John Quincy Adams’s life during these years, read the headnote, or, navigate to the entries to begin reading his diary.
 The addition of material for the 1809–1817 period joins existing transcriptions of Adams’s diary for his early years as a lawyer and diplomat (1789–1801), as secretary of state (1817–1825), and as president (1825–1829), and brings the total number of transcriptions freely available on the MHS website to more than 5,000 pages.

 The Adams Papers editorial project at the Massachusetts Historical Society gratefully acknowledges the generous support of our sponsors.
-Major funding for the John Quincy Adams Digital Diary is provided by the Amelia Peabody Charitable Fund.
-Harvard University Press and a number of private donors also contributed critical support.
+Major funding for the John Quincy Adams Digital Diary was provided by the Amelia Peabody Charitable Fund, with additional contributions by Harvard University Press and a number of private donors.
+The Andrew W. Mellon Foundation in partnership with the National Historical Publications and Records Commission also support the project through funding for the Society’s Primary Source Cooperative.